Blogging for Writers: Advice From The Experts

 Publishing Addict has a bunch of great suggestions when it comes to other great blog topics that are also super important to check off.

-Focus on the course of action for upcoming books and future work; this is a great way to get fans excited for what’s to come and even have them engaging with the conversation.
+Focus on the course of action for upcoming books and future work; this is a great way to get fans excited for what’s to come and even have them engage with the conversation.

 It’s always good to share things on a personal level, so try to connect with your readers as best you can and open up a different side to their favorite author that they get to share.